 These financial statements are prepared on the assumption that the Company will continue as a going concern and realize its assets and discharge its liabilities and commitments in the normal course of business.
 Management is aware, in making its going concern assessment, of material uncertainties related to events and conditions that cast significant doubt upon the Company's ability to continue as a going concern.
-As at March 31, 2020, the Company had working capital of \$85,656.
-The Company is committed to expenditures in 2020 on certain mineral properties to keep these claims in good standing.
-While the Company believes the remaining working capital will be sufficient to finance operating activities through its 2020 fiscal year, the Company continues to suspend all significant exploration activities until additional financing can be obtained.
-The ability of the Company to continue as a going concern and fund exploration and general and administrative expenses in an orderly manner will require further equity issuances or other forms of financings.
+As at September 30, 2020, the Company had working capital of \$58,472.
+While the existing working capital is sufficient to fund the minimum expenditures the Company must incur to sustain its mineral claims and operations beyond 2020, the ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issuances or other forms of financings.
+In March 2020, the World Health Organization declared a global pandemic related to the novel coronavirus known as COVID-19.
+The duration and magnitude of the impact on the economy and equity markets are not known at this time.
+An extended disruption to equity markets may affect the Company's ability to obtain additional financing.
 There is no assurance that the Company will be successful in obtaining required financing at an acceptable cost as and when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration and/or evaluation plans, forfeit rights in its properties or reduce or terminate its operations.

-These financial statements do not include any adjustments to carrying values and classification of asset amounts and liabilities, reported expenses and the statement of financial position classifications used, that would be necessary if the going concern assumption were not appropriate.
+These financial statements do not include any adjustments to carrying values and classification of asset amounts and liabilities, reported expense and the statement of financial position classifications used, that would be necessary if the going concern assumption were not appropriate.